adi00026/Compiler/README.md

 ## Error Reporting

 I've tried to report errors with as much information as possible.
 I handle errors while parsing the syntax.
 I include the line number of the offending statement and in most cases, the missing token (if that's the nature of the error).
+Ofcourse, you can always try it out by writing a faulty program.

 ## Inspiration